nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_gltf/README.md

 ## Raster Rendering

 Raster rendering is simple.
 The shader was changed to use vertex, normal and texture coordinates.
-For each node, we will be pushing the instance Id (retrieve the matrix) and the material Id.
-Since we don't have a scene graph, we could loop over all drawable nodes.
+For each node, we will be pushing the material Id this primitive is using.
+Since we have flatten the scene graph, we can loop over all drawable nodes.

 ~~~~C
   std::vector<VkBuffer> vertexBuffers = {m_vertexBuffer.buffer, m_normalBuffer.buffer, m_uvBuffer.buffer};